quy-tran/Python-Web-scrapper-with-Selenium-/README.md

 Python and Selenium can automate anything that requires repetition.
 For ease of use, you can run all of the code at once, grab a coffee while selenium does all of the heavy lifting for you.

+There are 2 notebooks.
+One is webscrapping comments in Instagram, and the other one is autoliking and commenting on photos within hashtags on Instagram.